 2.Strathcona Provincial Park was the first to use the trailrider wheelchair.

-Using the TrailRider wheelchair, individuals with disabilities are able to experience Strathcona Provincial Park, near Campbell River on Vancouver Island, in ways they never thought possible: over rocks and roots, up and down stairs and past lakes while visiting the most scenic areas of Paradise Meadows on Forbidden Plateau.
+Using the TrailRider wheelchair, individuals with barriers to access are able to experience Strathcona Provincial Park, near Campbell River on Vancouver Island, in ways they never thought possible: over rocks and roots, up and down stairs and past lakes while visiting the most scenic areas of Paradise Meadows on Forbidden Plateau.

 A TrailRider is a unique single-tire backcountry wheelchair assisted by two to six operators or sherpas.
 They’ve been tested on various terrains from Mount Everest base camp to the top of Mount Kilamanjaro.
-The Strathcona Park TrailRider Wheelchair Program is offered by Strathcona Wilderness Institutein partnership with BC Parks.
-At Strathcona, TrailRider visitors are now able to fully experience the backcountry, and have facilities equipped to meet their needs, like the first toilet capable of accommodating a TrailRider wheelchair.
+The Strathcona Park TrailRider Wheelchair Program is offered by Strathcona Wilderness Institute in partnership with BC Parks.
+In Strathcona, TrailRider visitors are now able to fully experience the backcountry, and have facilities equipped to meet their needs, like the first toilet capable of accommodating a TrailRider wheelchair.